 From the Headteacher

-I wish you all the very best for the year ahead,
+I wish you all the very best.

 As ever, you can also keep up-to-date with our students’ adventures and successes via our Facebook page and Twitter feed (links at top of page).